tendermint/tendermint/spec/p2p/v0.34/addressbook.md

 present in the address book, it is added to a bucket of new addresses.

-The rationale of this organization of addresses into buckets is detailed thorough this document, but it can summarized as follows.
+The rationale of this organization of addresses into buckets is detailed thorough this document, but it can be summarized as follows.
-A new peer has its address stored in a bucket of new address, as the node does not has much information about it.
+A new peer has its address stored in a bucket of new address, as the node does not have much information about it.
 When a peer is marked as a [good peer](#good-peers) by some reactor (protocol), its address is moved (upgraded) to a bucket of old addresses.
 Old addresses are therefore of peers about which the node has good information.
 When a bucket of old addresses becomes full, one of its addresses is moved (downgraded) to a bucket of new addresses.
-When a bucket of new address becomes full, one of its address is dropped.
+When a bucket of new addresses becomes full, one of its addresses is dropped.
 New addresses, therefore, are deemed less important than old addresses, being dropped easily by the address book.